rmendes1/star-jeans/README.md

 # **Description**

 Star Jeans is a fictional E-commerce company located in the US.
-Its owners decided to brought the company up to enter in the country's fashion market with Jeans for male outfit.
+Its owners decided to create the company to enter in the country's fashion market selling Jeans for male outfit.
 The first step is to maintain a low-cost operational system and scale as the customers rate grows up.
 Given the business situation, some important questions must be answered:

 1. What is the best price to sell the products?